dmbarbour/wikilon/docs/Runtime.md

 # Runtime Design

 A primary goal for runtime is performance of *applications*.
 Awelon's application model involves representing state within the dictionary via RESTful multi-agent patterns (e.g. publish-subscribe, tuple spaces).
-Evaluation, concurrent update, incremental computing, and so on must each contribute to overall performance.
+Evaluation, concurrent update, incremental computing, and so on each contribute to overall performance.

 Besides efficiency and scalability, I'm also interested in predictable performance, and precise cost accounting so heavy users can be charged appropriately.
 The runtime will aim to keep unpredictable performance features under client control via annotations and similar.
 I intend for Awelon runtime to be suitable at least for soft real-time systems to the extent that programmers control the nature and frequency of transactions on the dictionary.

 *Aside:* For naming, I'm likely to call this 'Wikilon Runtime' or `wikrt`.

-## Performance Strategy
+## Evaluation

-* simple memory model
+Evaluation will essentially proceed as a Forth-like stack machine.

- * linear ownership of program structure
+* output program is data stack
+* auxiliary call-return stack
- * memory use reflects serialized program size
+* conventional program pointer
- * constant space traversal (Morris algorithm)
- * structure sharing via words only
+* add special `\return` words
- * use both free-list and compaction GC

-* accelerated functions
- * Data plumbing, fixpoint loops
- * Numbers and arithmetic
- * Linear algebras for GPGPU
- * KPNs for cloud computing
- * pure register machine variant

-* JIT compilation
- * leverage LLVM or Clang API for JIT compilations
- * interpreter with expectation of fragmented JIT
- * early focus on JIT as performance representation
- * support memoization and component reuse of JIT

-* lightweight parallelism
- * parallelize evaluations within program
- * background evaluations of the program
- * prioritize partial evaluations for latency
- * accelerate bounded-buffer KPNs, eventually
- * stop the world only for compaction GC

-* lightweight failure model
- * evaluation errors represented in code
- * quota failures by aborting computation
- * failures leave program in valid state
- * may lose partial work upon failure

-* lightweight debugging model
- * leverage `(@gate)` annotations
- * support trace logs or profiling
- * breakpoints and program animation
- * record intermittent frames on effort
- * stream compression of eval history

-* incremental computing
- * implicit memoization of definitions
- * explicit memoization via `(memo)`
- * pattern based support from programmer
- * precisely track which words are linked
+* track available stack size
- * stage memoization for update frequency

-* multi-agent concurrent codebase
- * LMDB for lightweight transactional data persistence
- * RESTful long-running transactions or sessions
- * reactive computing: callbacks, rate-limited quotas
- * recovery from transaction conflicts, not just abort
- * higher level actions to support semantic merging
- * prioritize transactions upon concurrent conflict

-Long term, we might also support distributed transactions (via 2PC or 3PC, or X/Open XA).
-This could be useful for certain application models, and for integrating with external resources.
-However, it is low priority.
+The main difference from Forth is that our 'output program' may contain some unlinked words.

+In any case, we'll use a simple program pointer to represent what we're evaluating.

+I'm tempted to try a register machine, but I'd rather avoid the complications at this layer.

 ## API Concepts